 Somewhat Positive Press Coverage Somewhat Unlikely to Impact The Ultimate Software Group (ULTI) Share Price

-News headlines about The Ultimate Software Group (NASDAQ:ULTI) have been trending somewhat positive on Thursday, Accern Sentiment reports.
-The research firm identifies negative and positive press coverage by analyzing more than 20 million news and blog sources.
-Accern ranks coverage of companies on a scale of negative one to positive one, with scores nearest to one being the most favorable.
-The Ultimate Software Group earned a news sentiment score of 0.24 on Accern’s scale.
-Accern also assigned media coverage about the technology company an impact score of 45.0094046243904 out of 100, meaning that recent press coverage is somewhat unlikely to have an impact on the stock’s share price in the immediate future.
+Media coverage about The Ultimate Software Group (NASDAQ:ULTI) has trended somewhat positive this week, Accern reports.
+Accern rates the sentiment of media coverage by reviewing more than 20 million blog and news sources in real-time.
+Accern ranks coverage of publicly-traded companies on a scale of negative one to positive one, with scores nearest to one being the most favorable.
+The Ultimate Software Group earned a media sentiment score of 0.18 on Accern’s scale.
+Accern also assigned press coverage about the technology company an impact score of 45.3458791697458 out of 100, indicating that recent media coverage is somewhat unlikely to have an effect on the company’s share price in the immediate future.

-Here are some of the headlines that may have impacted Accern’s rankings:
+These are some of the news stories that may have impacted Accern’s scoring:

-Several brokerages have recently issued reports on ULTI.
-Piper Jaffray reissued an “overweight” rating and set a $250.00 price target on shares of The Ultimate Software Group in a research report on Tuesday, January 16th.
-BidaskClub cut shares of The Ultimate Software Group from a “buy” rating to a “hold” rating in a report on Thursday, January 18th.
-Mizuho reaffirmed a “hold” rating and issued a $200.00 target price on shares of The Ultimate Software Group in a report on Thursday, December 14th.
-Citigroup reaffirmed an “overweight” rating and issued a $232.00 target price on shares of The Ultimate Software Group in a report on Wednesday, February 7th.
-Finally, Zacks Investment Research raised shares of The Ultimate Software Group from a “hold” rating to a “buy” rating and set a $252.00 target price on the stock in a report on Saturday, February 3rd.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and seventeen have assigned a buy rating to the company’s stock.
-The Ultimate Software Group has an average rating of “Buy” and a consensus price target of $244.95.

 The Ultimate Software Group (NASDAQ:ULTI) last posted its quarterly earnings data on Tuesday, February 6th.
-The technology company reported $1.11 earnings per share for the quarter, beating analysts’ consensus estimates of $0.87 by $0.24.
+The technology company reported $1.11 earnings per share for the quarter, topping the consensus estimate of $0.87 by $0.24.
 The Ultimate Software Group had a net margin of 1.59% and a return on equity of 5.31%.
-The firm had revenue of $251.43 million for the quarter, compared to analyst estimates of $244.83 million.
-During the same period last year, the firm posted $0.91 EPS.
-The Ultimate Software Group’s quarterly revenue was up 19.4% on a year-over-year basis. equities research analysts forecast that The Ultimate Software Group will post 1.83 EPS for the current fiscal year.
+The firm had revenue of $251.43 million during the quarter, compared to analysts’ expectations of $244.83 million.
+During the same quarter in the previous year, the company posted $0.91 EPS.
+The Ultimate Software Group’s revenue was up 19.4% on a year-over-year basis. equities analysts expect that The Ultimate Software Group will post 1.83 earnings per share for the current fiscal year.

+ULTI has been the topic of several recent analyst reports.
+Canaccord Genuity boosted their target price on The Ultimate Software Group from $240.00 to $245.00 and gave the stock a “buy” rating in a report on Wednesday, February 7th.
+SunTrust Banks boosted their target price on The Ultimate Software Group to $250.00 and gave the stock a “buy” rating in a report on Wednesday, February 7th.
+Zacks Investment Research raised The Ultimate Software Group from a “hold” rating to a “buy” rating and set a $252.00 target price on the stock in a report on Saturday, February 3rd.
+Guggenheim reissued a “buy” rating and issued a $245.00 target price on shares of The Ultimate Software Group in a report on Thursday, January 11th.
+Finally, Mizuho raised The Ultimate Software Group from a “neutral” rating to a “buy” rating and set a $200.00 target price on the stock in a report on Monday, January 8th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and seventeen have given a buy rating to the company.
+The Ultimate Software Group presently has a consensus rating of “Buy” and an average target price of $244.95.

-In other The Ultimate Software Group news, VP John C. Phenicie sold 7,088 shares of the firm’s stock in a transaction on Monday, February 12th.
-The stock was sold at an average price of $226.48, for a total value of $1,605,290.24.
-Following the completion of the sale, the vice president now owns 32,158 shares of the company’s stock, valued at $7,283,143.84.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, VP Robert Manne sold 5,000 shares of the firm’s stock in a transaction on Thursday, February 8th.
-The shares were sold at an average price of $228.85, for a total value of $1,144,250.00.
-Following the completion of the sale, the vice president now directly owns 63,873 shares of the company’s stock, valued at approximately $14,617,336.05.
+In other The Ultimate Software Group news, VP Robert Manne sold 5,000 shares of the company’s stock in a transaction on Thursday, February 8th.
+The shares were sold at an average price of $228.85, for a total transaction of $1,144,250.00.
+Following the completion of the sale, the vice president now owns 63,873 shares in the company, valued at approximately $14,617,336.05.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Scott Scherr sold 32,166 shares of the company’s stock in a transaction on Friday, February 9th.
+The shares were sold at an average price of $222.37, for a total transaction of $7,152,753.42.
+Following the sale, the chief executive officer now owns 343,139 shares of the company’s stock, valued at approximately $76,303,819.43.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 284,019 shares of company stock worth $63,840,036.
-4.90% of the stock is currently owned by insiders.
+Insiders sold a total of 284,019 shares of company stock valued at $63,840,036 in the last 90 days.
+4.90% of the stock is currently owned by corporate insiders.

-WARNING: This piece was reported by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this piece on another publication, it was copied illegally and reposted in violation of US & international copyright legislation.
-The original version of this piece can be read at https://macondaily.com/2018/03/29/the-ultimate-software-group-ulti-earns-news-sentiment-rating-of-0-24-updated.html.
+COPYRIGHT VIOLATION NOTICE: “Somewhat Positive Press Coverage Somewhat Unlikely to Impact The Ultimate Software Group (ULTI) Share Price” was reported by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this story on another website, it was illegally stolen and republished in violation of US and international trademark & copyright laws.
+The correct version of this story can be read at https://macondaily.com/2018/03/30/somewhat-positive-press-coverage-somewhat-unlikely-to-impact-the-ultimate-software-group-ulti-share-price.html.

 The Ultimate Software Group, Inc (Ultimate) is a cloud provider of people management solutions, referred to as human capital management (HCM).
 The Company’s UltiPro product suite (UltiPro) is an engaging solution that has human resources (HR), payroll and benefits management.
 As of December 31, 2016, UltiPro included global people management, available in 14 languages with more than 35 country-specific localizations.